-An authentic recipe for juicy Greek chicken souvlaki with olive oil, garlic, oregano and lemon juice.
+Make chicken souvlaki the way they do in Greece with this recipe for grilled Greek chicken souvlaki made with a simple souvlaki marinade of olive oil, garlic, oregano and lemon juice.

-What I love about Greek cuisine is that for the most part, it’s incredibly simple, but so flavourful.
+What I love about Greek cuisine is that for the most part, it’s incredibly simple and flavourful.
 It basically encompasses my entire philosophy around food; simple, fresh and flavourful.
-Over there, local produce is plentiful and everything is just bursting with flavour.

-When we would be in Greece in the summers, my mom would do most of the cooking, but those times when we would go out for dinner or order in takeout from a local, family-run takeout restaurant in our village (the food was delivered via motorbike and you could always hear them coming from a mile away).
-It was this tiny restaurant called Obelix and they make the best chicken souvlaki and gyros.
-This Greek-style chicken souvlaki is inspired by this tiny, hole-in-the-wall restaurant and while it took me a while to perfect this recipe, I’ve finally figured out how to make an authentic Greek souvlaki.
+In Greece, we’d spend the summers on the island of Kefalonia, where the local family-run takeout restaurant would deliver souvlaki via motorbike–you could always hear them coming from a mile away.
+This Greek-style chicken souvlaki is inspired by this tiny, hole-in-the-wall restaurant.
+It took me a while to perfect this recipe, but I’ve finally figured out how to make an authentic Greek souvlaki.

 Let me know if you give this chicken souvlaki recipe a try in the comments below.